cybersecurity threats

 Prevention Tips:

-6. Lack of Cybersecurity Training and Awareness
+6. Insufficient Cybersecurity Training and Awareness

 Prevention Tips: